UNT-Students-Denton/Emp-node-backend/README.md

 # Emp-node-backend

+# required
-# download latest node js from https://nodejs.org/en/download/
+download latest node js from https://nodejs.org/en/download/

+## Development server

+Run `nodemon run app` for a dev server.
+Navigate to `http://localhost:8080/`.

+## for node modules
-#  excute npm install -> for updating node modules->all the libraries covered here
+ npm install -> for updating node modules->all the libraries covered here

-# to start the server run the commpand nodemon run app